joao-prg/recipe_management_system/README.md

    1. Go to the repo page -> Settings -> Webhooks -> Add webhook
    2. Set Payload URL to http://<jenkins-url>:<jenkins_port>/github-webhook/
    3. Set Content type to "application/json"
-   4. Check "Just the push event"
+   4. Check "Just the push event" or edit which events will trigger a build

 ## License